brianshumate/vaultini/README.md

 > **Tip**: Vault versions >= 1.11.0 are recommended for ideal Integrated Storage support.

 #### Run Vault Enterprise

+Vaultini runs the Vault community edition by default, but you can also run the Enterprise edition.

 > **NOTE**: You must have an [Enterprise license](https://www.hashicorp.com/products/vault/pricing) to run the Vault Enterprise image.